ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 For a task, not only `cpu computing` takes the time, but `Network I/O` and `Disk I/O` also take the time.
-When you send a task (read data) to system, the system will order disk to read data into memory, `Disk I/O`
+When you send a task (read data) to system, the system will order disk to read data into memory, `Disk I/O` is dependent on HDD speed

 `cpu computing` mainly includes using memory to compute some data,